-Calisthenics may sound like an ’80s Jazzercise workout but this form of bodyweight training may be the only one guys need to get jacked.
+Calisthenics sounds like an ’80s Jazzercise workout, but this form of bodyweight training may be the only thing you need to get jacked.
 Like, Brad Pitt-in-Fight–Club jacked.
 Or Brad-Pitt-in-Snatch jacked.
 You get the picture.

 What is calisthenics?

 “Calisthenics is simply body-weight exercises where gravity is the resistance you are working against,” explains Gerren Liles, Hyperwear athlete and Equinox master trainer.
 “Think of it as your body being its own gym.”

 “It can be practiced outdoors and is often referred to as a ‘street workout,’” says Ethan Connellan, Livekick fitness trainer and calisthenics bodybuilder.
 “One of the major benefits of this style of exercise is that it can be done anywhere, without any equipment.”
 Like in a hotel room or in front of the TV on football Sundays.